JSLifeform/RedditReader/Readme.md

 ### Installation

+This project was written in Python 3.9.
 It is highly recommended that this project is run within Jupyter Notebook.
 The quick installation process within Conda/Notebook is below:

     1) Download the repository from https://github.com/JSLifeform/RedditReader